 Carolyn comes to McMillan Education after a long tenure as Director of Admission at Landmark School in Beverly, Massachusetts, the internationally renowned school for children and adolescents with language-based learning disabilities.
 Her distinguished career as a learning specialist began after earning her bachelor’s degree in English Literature at the University of Connecticut.
 She taught English and remedial reading at Saugus High School in Saugus, Massachusetts before turning to a concentration in special education.
 Following the completion of her master’s degree in Special Education at Northeastern University, Carolyn returned to Saugus to teach special education at the elementary level.
 Carolyn’s gifts were quickly noticed as she moved to Special Education Coordinator at Bagnall Elementary School in the Pentucket Regional District of Massachusetts, where she taught, conducted educational assessments, developed IEPs, oversaw the provision of all aspects of special education services, and developed the first integrated preschool program in the district.
 She then moved into the director position of special education k-12 of the whole of the Ipswich School District of Massachusetts.

 Carolyn’s expertise lies in the areas of assessment and identification of learning disabilities and an in-depth understanding of neuropsychological evaluations and the application of their findings to educational interventions, programs, and settings.
-Her teaching and administrative experience inform her deep understanding of language-based and non-verbal learning disabilities as well as deficits in executive functioning, processing, and attention.
+Her teaching and administrative experience inform her deep understanding of language-based and non-verbal learning disabilities, developmental disabilities, and deficits in executive functioning, processing, and attention.

-Carolyn, along with her husband, lives outside of Boston and is the mother to two daughters.
+Carolyn, along with her husband, lives outside of Boston and is the mother to two daughters and a grandmother.
 In her free time, Carolyn loves being in the outdoors.
 She is an avid hiker, kayaker, gardener and reader.